Should Pregnant Women Consume Propranolol?

 It is mostly recommended to not consume propranolol occasionally, without the doctor’s advice, during pregnancy.
 The reason being that the withdrawal process of this medication from your body takes over 10-14 days.
 There might be unforeseen symptoms that develop because of it.
 Hence it is best to consult your doctor even for occasional consumption.

 What to Do if You Have Already Consumed Propranolol While Pregnant?

 If, due to some uncontrollable reason, there arises a situation where you have already consumed propranolol, the first and foremost step is to inform your doctors.
 Your doctor, who has a full understanding of your pregnancy, needs to be informed and needs to know the dosage taken.
 After this, it can be decided whether you need further dosages.
 Also, it is best to take the lowest dose that works and, at the same time, is not hazardous to the foetus.

-Therefore, after a thorough understanding of what propranolol can result in if not carefully monitored while consuming during pregnancy, it is best advised to be always aware and consult your doctor.
+Therefore, after a thorough understanding of what propranolol in pregnancy can result in if not carefully monitored, it is best advised to be always aware and consult your doctor.
 This will ensure that both you and the baby are safe and healthy.

 1. Inderal (propranolol hydrochloride) Tablets; U.S. Food & Drug Administration; https://www.accessdata.fda.gov/drugsatfda_docs/label/2011/016418s080,016762s017,017683s008lbl.pdf